KSP-KOS/KSLib/HOWTO.md

 git history to figure it out.
 The choice is yours.

-If you modify a script in which someone else has put such a self-attribution commant into it, please don't remove it, although feel free to add your own, as long as it doesn't get out of hand with too many authors of the same file, in which case it may make more sense to just say it was edited
+If you modify a script in which someone else has put such a self-attribution comment into it, please don't remove it, although feel free to add your own, as long as it doesn't get out of hand with too many authors of the same file, in which case it may make more sense to just say it was edited